inbo/data-publication/datasets/invasive-chinese-mitten-crab-occurrences/metadata.md

 ## Rationale

 Native to the Pacific coasts of China and Korea, Chinese mitten crabs arrived in European waters in the early 1900s and are believed to have been introduced via ship's ballast water and, possibly, intentionally released to establish fisheries (Marquard 1926, Peters et al. 1933, Gollasch 2006).
 Since its arrival in Germany, the species has rapidly invaded coastal and inland waters throughout Europe.
 It was first recorded in Belgium in 1933 in the Zeeschelde near Antwerp (Wouters 2002, Boets 2013).
 Based on recent observations, it is now common in Flanders (Messiaen 2010), in flowing as well as still waters, where it is benefitting from improved water quality (Kerckhof et al. 2007, Stevens 2010).
 In the last few years, the species has increased in distribution area and numbers, and is now colonizing inland waters.
 The Scheldt estuary is the most important invasion route, where its numbers seem to have stabilized in recent years (unpublished data, INBO).
-The seasonal upstream migration of mitten crabs has become a well known phenomenon in Flanders (e.g. www.youtube.com/watch?v=CSBqwufl3pA), but its impact in the region is not well known.
+The seasonal upstream migration of mitten crabs has become a well known phenomenon in Flanders (e.g. http://www.youtube.com/watch?v=CSBqwufl3pA), but its impact in the region is not well known.

 The Chinese mitten crab is listed as a species of EU concern sensu the EU regulation 1143/2014 on the prevention and management of the introduction of invasive alien species (IAS).
 This regulation requires member states to set up surveillance and early warning, as well as rapidly eradicate new introductions of a selection of IAS.
 Additionally, it requires member states to set up management programmes for widely established species and to evaluate and report on the progress of these programmes.
 To do this, baseline data on the distribution of selected IAS are needed, which is one of the reasons we are publishing these data.

 ## Taxonomic coverage

-The dataset contains records of Chinese mitten crab Eriocheir sinensis H. Milne Edwards, 1853.
+This is a monospecies dataset: all records are Chinese mitten crabs (*Eriocheir sinensis H. Milne Edwards, 1853*).

 ### Taxonomic ranks